 PhD Social Work, MSc.
 (Social and Cultural Aspects of Health/Physical Activity, BPE(Hons)- Teaching Option

-Laura is from the island of Newfoundland on the east coast of Canada where she completed her undergraduate studies in Physical Education-Teaching.
+Laura is from the island of Newfoundland on the East Coast of Canada where she completed her undergraduate studies in Physical Education-Teaching.
 Her honour’s thesis was a co-conducted qualitative study to understand secondary students’ involvement and relationships with physical activity.
 While Laura thoroughly enjoyed the idea of teaching, her career trajectory was altered after spending the summer volunteering on the island of Pemba, Tanzania, East Africa.
-She became interested in local NGO-international partnerships, as well as sexual wellbeing concerns and identity issues related to living with HIV— specifically those experiences of young women at the time.
+She became interested in community-based organisational/NGO-international partnerships, as well as sexual wellbeing concerns and identity issues related to people living with HIV— specifically those experiences of young women at the time.

 In 2011, she completed an MSc in the social and cultural aspects of health, conducting a study on how women negotiated their identities living with an HIV-positive status.
 Laura arrived in New Zealand in 2013 and completed her doctorate in Social Work in 2018 under the supervision of Professor Christa Fouché and Dr Allen Bartley, in the Faculty of Education and Social Work.
-Her action research focus brought her back to East Africa, where she worked in partnership with a local research team and rural Kenyan community members to test traditional gathering spaces (mabaraza) as safe places for sex-talk.
+Her action research focus brought her back to East Africa, where she worked in partnership with a local research team and rural Kenyan community members to test traditional gathering places (mabaraza) as safe/culturally responsive spaces for sex-talk.

-Laura currently works as a lecturer in the School of Counselling, Human Services and Social Work.
+Laura currently works as a Senior Lecturer in the School of Counselling, Human Services and Social Work teaching a range of courses arcoss the Bachelor of Social Work programme as well as a general education course.
+Laura is an active researcher.
 Maintaining a long-standing (9-year) partnership with Kwacha Afrika Youth Empowerment Centre in Mombasa, Kenya.
 She is presently working with her partners to launch a fully affiliated community-based research unit where the organisation can develop evidence-based culturally and contextually responsive educational resources for sexual wellbeing.